SIPHR

 05

-• External crypto + threat-model audit (Trail of Bits or similar)
+• External crypto + threat-model audit (the bar — not yet booked)

 • Pricing committed (free for public + 1 private; paid for orgs)